SamLiu1218/IMC-thresholding/README.md

 # IMC-thresholding
-A GUI for manually setting thresholds for IMC channels
+A GUI for visualizing and setting thresholds for IMC channels

 ## libraries